 Written by Charles Soule.
 Art by Marco Checchetto.
 Published by Marvel Comics.

-Since the launch of Marvel’s Star Wars comics they’ve generally focused on the original trilogy, most notably between A New Hope and Empire Strikes Back, but with this new miniseries we dive deep into prequel territory.
-Obi-Wan and Anakin explores the difficult relationship between the two when they are called to remote planet to help.
+Marvel’s Star Wars comics generally focus on the original trilogy, most notably between A New Hope and Empire Strikes Back, but with this new miniseries we dive deep into prequel territory.
+Obi-Wan and Anakin explores the difficult relationship between the two when they are called to a remote planet to help.

 Star Wars: Obi-Wan and Anakin #1 is available from January 1st.